akbhinge/Bonfire_Red_Test_Data/README.md

 # Bfr-Code-Test
-- Creating a webpage based on a mockup
+- Creating a webpage based on a mockup of the photoshop file provided

 ## Instructions
-1. Download the zip folder and view the contents
+1. Download the zip folder to view the contents

 ## Technologies used

 HTML5, CSS3, Bootstrap, Animate.js

-# Environment
+## Environment

 - Used Google Chrome to test and run the webpage